ethanfrigon/sure-assignment/README.md

 ## Live Version

-A live version of this React app can be found hosted on Heroku here[https://sure-assignment.herokuapp.com/]
+A live version of this React app can be found hosted on Heroku at [https://sure-assignment.herokuapp.com/]

 See instructions below to clone the app and run locally.